University of Santo Tomas Faculty of Arts and Letters: Special interest groups

 The Students' Democratic Party (SDP) is the oldest student political party in the Philippines.
 It was established on June 12, 1981, during the Ferdinand Marcos regime.
 SDP is one of the founding parties of the Lakas Tomasino Coalition (LTC), a university-wide political party, and remains its affiliate.

 The Democratic Knights for Academic Advancement (DEKADA) is the second oldest political party in the Faculty of Arts and Letters.
 Originally called Dekada Nobenta, it was founded on December 2, 1992, and is affiliated with the AKLAS (Alyansa ng Kristiyanong Lakas) Central Political Party.

-The Grand Alliance for Progress (GAP) was the first political party in the Faculty established after the year 2000.
+The Grand Alliance for Progress (GAP) was the first political party in the faculty established after the year 2000.
 In its early years, GAP actively joined the EDSA II that led to the ouster of President Joseph Estrada.
 It was also a founding member of the Lakas Tomasino Coalition (LTC) but pulled out of the coalition in 2006.

 The Student Alliance for the Advancement of Democratic Rights in UST (STAND-UST) was established in 2015.
-The newest party in the Faculty, Tindig-AB, was founded in 2024 as a chapter of the original TINDIG party formed in UST Senior High School (TINDIG UST-SHS).
+Tindig-AB was founded in 2024 as a chapter of the original TINDIG party formed in UST Senior High School (TINDIG UST-SHS).
+The newest party in the faculty is the Lakas ng Alyansang Yaman ay Aksyon (LAYA-AB), which debuted in 2026.